dominikandreasseitz/dominikandreasseitz.github.io/README.md

 Check out my [scholar](https://scholar.google.com/citations?user=iLP6ouIAAAAJ&hl=en&oi=ao) profile to view my other papers.

 #### Quantum Machine Learning
-At [Pasqal](https://pasqal.com), I was responsible for the development and optimization of their main torch-based computational backend[pyqtorch](https://github.com/pasqal-io/pyqtorch) and their JAX backend [horqrux](https://github.com/pasqal-io/horqrux).
+At [Pasqal](https://pasqal.com), I was responsible for the development and optimization of their main torch-based computational backend [pyqtorch](https://github.com/pasqal-io/pyqtorch) and their JAX backend [horqrux](https://github.com/pasqal-io/horqrux).

 I was also part of the scientific software library for quantum machine learning, [Qadence](https://github.com/pasqal-io/qadence).
-Check out the white paper [whitepaper](https://arxiv.org/pdf/2401.09915).
+To learn more, check out the qadence [whitepaper](https://arxiv.org/pdf/2401.09915).

 ### Reach out